5 eCommerce Success Stories [Real-World Case Studies Form KSA & UAE]

 Let’s jump right in the top 5 eCommerce success stories in KSA & UAE:

 Jarir Bookstore is the largest retailer in KSA, offering a wide range of products includes office & school supplies, children’s toys, books, arts & crafts materials, consumer electronics, etc, with 37+ branches across the whole Kingdom.

 Jarir Bookstore planned to connect online with consumers in the Saudi remote cities which had no physical stores and boost sales.
 So, they developed a strategy to increase awareness around its eCommerce platform to reach and influence users in remote cities.

-As a result of using Google search campaigns, Jarir’s online store improved its conversion rate threefold and expanded its return on ad spends by a factor of 2.5 compared to the eCommerce web site’s average rate. also, the campaigns achieved an excellent lift in awareness (6%) and consideration (10%).
+As a result of using Google search campaigns, Jarir’s online store improved its conversion rate threefold and expanded its return on ad spending by a factor of 2.5 compared to the eCommerce website’s average rate. also, the campaigns achieved an excellent lift in awareness (6%) and consideration (10%).
 The accuracy rate reached 95% of orders generated by the Google search campaigns that came from the targeted cities.

 The Luxury Closet is the prime online boutique, based in Dubai, UAE, buys and sells luxury items.
 The Luxury Closet showcases more than 28,000 unique pieces from top luxury brands including Rolex, Chanel, Arpels, Louis Vuitton, Van Cleef, Cartier, etc.

 The Luxury Closet aimed to move away from traditional online shopping campaigns to a modern one in a way to increase leads and sales, and double the conversion rate at the same cost.

 The Luxury Closet employed Google Smart Shopping campaigns using machine learning algorithms to reach users along the customer journey and drive sales and leads.